Computer Science Department

 Events

-These events are organized in collaboration with the association EISPRI-STIC - student association (BDE) which aims to bring together students in computer science and their teachers in order to get to know each other better and to create a good atmosphere in the field.
+These events are organized in collaboration with the association EISPRI-STIC - A student association (BDE) whose aim is to bring together computer science students and their teachers to get to know each other better and create a good atmosphere in the department.

 Contact: asso.eispri.stic@gmail.com

-On the second Friday of October, the partner companies of the academics present their jobs and career opportunities to the third year undergraduate and graduate classes.
+On the second Friday in October, academics partner companies present their professions and career opportunities to third-year bachelor's and master's students.

-On the second Friday of October, the students, the alumni and the teaching staff meet in a B&B to emphasize the cohesion and encourage exchanges between the classes.
+On the second Friday in October, students, alumni and the teaching team meet in a gîte to strengthen cohesion and encourage exchanges between the different classes.

-On the first Thursday of December, the students organize the Savoy session of the national event "Nuit de l'Info" which brings together several thousand students from all over France to design and develop an IT project.
+On the first Thursday in December, students organize the Savoy session of the national "Nuit de l'Info" event, which brings together thousands of students from all over France to design and develop an IT project.

-Last Friday of March, graduation ceremony for the previous year's Bachelor's and Master's degrees, in the presence of families and the teaching staff.
+Last Friday in March, graduation ceremony for the previous year's bachelor's and master's degrees, in the presence of families and teaching staff.